Exercises

 3. 3Keep the knees close and gently press the hip forward.
 Use a strap or towel if the foot is hard to reach.

-4. 4Hold the stretch for 90 seconds, then release gradually and notice how quads feels before repeating or switching sides.
+4. 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how quads feels before repeating or switching sides.

 Voiceover